lexyehia/chatty/README.md

 ##### Cached chat history

-A newly connected client will receive the 10 last messages posted to the channel, courtesy of our state-of-the-art Redis store!
+ON THE HEROKU/LIVE BRANCH ONLY: A newly connected client will receive the 10 last messages posted to the channel, courtesy of our state-of-the-art Redis store!

 ### Dependencies